 But this isn’t a show where kids open boxes to reveal the latest toy or game.
 Gabby’s Dollhouse is about children opening up their own imagination and discovering the real gifts inside.
+And with Season 2 premiering August 10th on Netflix, it looks like there’s no stopping this powerhouse show.

 Inside Gabby’s Dollhouse